American airborne landings in Normandy: Preparations

 A divisional night jump exercise for the 101st Airborne scheduled for May 7, Exercise Eagle, was postponed to May 11-May 12 and became a dress rehearsal for both divisions.
 The 52nd TCW, carrying only two token paratroopers on each C-47, performed satisfactorily although the two lead planes of the 316th Troop Carrier Group (TCG) collided in mid-air, killing 14 including the group commander, Col. Burton R. Fleet.
 The 53rd TCW was judged "uniformly successful" in its drops.
 The lesser-trained 50th TCW, however, got lost in haze when its pathfinders failed to turn on their navigation beacons.
 It continued training till the end of the month with simulated drops in which pathfinders guided them to drop zones.
 The 315th and 442d Groups, which had never dropped troops until May and were judged the command's "weak sisters", continued to train almost nightly, dropping paratroopers who had not completed their quota of jumps.
 Three proficiency tests at the end of the month, making simulated drops, were rated as fully qualified.
 The inspectors, however, made their judgments without factoring that most of the successful missions had been flown in clear weather.

 By the end of May 1944, the IX Troop Carrier Command had available 1,207 Douglas C-47 Skytrain troop carrier airplanes and was one-third overstrength, creating a strong reserve.
 Three quarters of the planes were less than one year old on D-Day, and all were in excellent condition.
 Engine problems during training had resulted in a high number of aborted sorties, but all had been replaced to eliminate the problem.
 All matériel requested by commanders in IX TCC, including armor plating, had been received with the exception of self-sealing fuel tanks, which Chief of the Army Air Forces General Henry H. Arnold had personally rejected because of limited supplies.

-Crew availability exceeded numbers of aircraft, but 40 per cent were recent-arriving crews or individual replacements who had not been present for much of the night formation training.
-As a result, 20 per cent of the 924 crews committed to the parachute mission on D-Day had minimum night training and fully three-fourths of all crews had never been under fire.
+Crew availability exceeded numbers of aircraft, but 40 percent were recent-arriving crews or individual replacements who had not been present for much of the night formation training.
+As a result, 20 percent of the 924 crews committed to the parachute mission on D-Day had minimum night training and fully three-fourths of all crews had never been under fire.
 Over 2,100 CG-4 Waco gliders had been sent to the United Kingdom, and after attrition during training operations, 1,118 were available for operations, along with 301 Airspeed Horsa gliders received from the British.
 Trained crews sufficient to pilot 951 gliders were available, and at least five of the troop carrier groups intensively trained for glider missions.